Thermarest X-Lite vs. Nemo Tensor – similar but different.

 Now for the meat of the review – performance.
 I always try to test my gear on my hikes and put it through its paces.
 In this case, I used both of these pads on my Benton MacKaye Trail hike, which was about 2.5 weeks.

-The X-Lite is comfortable and warm, but it is a little annoying to wake up with a frozen limb hanging off the sleeping pad.
+The X-Lite is comfortable and warm, but waking up with a frozen limb hanging off the sleeping pad is a little annoying.
 One of the things I looked forward to on my Tensor was not having the bottom of the sleeping pad taper.

 I took the Aeon Li with me and failed to check its width.
 The Aeon Li shelter is 30 inches wide, and the Nemo Tensor is 25 inches.
-There was not enough room for my gear in the shelter without putting it on top of the sleeping pad.
+Without putting it on the sleeping pad, there was not enough room for my gear in the shelter.
 I try hard not to do that because of all the “poking” opportunities.

 Both pads were equally comfortable for me as far as thickness, but I found the X-Lite more comfortable even though it is .5 inches less thick.
-I could better regulate the air pressure with the X-Lite valve – finding the perfect thickness more easily.
+I could better regulate the air pressure with the X-Lite valve – finding the thickness I wanted more easily.

 My first night on the Benton MacKaye Trail was cold.
 I woke up three hours into the night flat on the cold ground.
 I got out of my sleeping pad, checked the valve, blew up the pad, listened for hissing, and finally went back to sleep.

 Three hours later, I woke up flat on the cold ground again!
-This went on the rest of the night, and every two hours, I would have to inflate the pad.
+This went on the rest of the night, and I would have to inflate the pad every two hours.
 This was my routine for the next three nights – ugh.
 I was exhausted by the time I reached Blue Ridge, GA.